-- () Now, with the POWER still on, check the +7 to +8, -12 and +12 voltages right at the power supply board connector J1 using pin 9 as the ground reference.
-The MP-P Power Supply Schematic shows the pin configuration for the connector.
-The +7 to +8 voltage should measure between +7.5 to +9.5 VDC.
-The -12 and +12 voltages may vary from 12 to 15 VDC.
-When making the voltage measurements on the power supply connector, be sure not to short any of the pins together. - ( ) Unplug the unit and use the extra 100 ohm 1/2 watt resistor supplied with the power supply kit to discharge the large electrolytic capacitor, C3 mounted on the chassis base plate.
-Hold the resistor right across the capacitor's lugs for about ten seconds to fully discharge it. - ( ) Check over the MP-B Mother board to see that all connections have been soldered and that there are no solder "bridges" or foil "breaks." - ( ) Orient the MP-B Mother board so its power connector so it aligns with J1 on edge of the chassis base plate and snap the board onto the nylon PC board supports.
-Make sure the board locks into place. - ( ) Orient the MP-B Mother board's power connector so it aligns with J1 on the power supply board and press it on.
-Make sure the plug-on connector seats firmly against its mate on the power supply board. - ( ) Take the two as yet unattached wires with the lug connectors on the end and attach each to one of the terminals on the RESET switch.
-It does not matter which wire connects to which terminal on the RESET switch S1 but YOU MUST NEVER GET ANY OF THESE WIRES INTERCHANGED WITH THOSE GOING TO THE "POWER" SWITCH, S2. - ( ) Use an extra wire tie supplied with the MP-P power supply kit to secure the two wires going to the RESET switch, S1. - ( ) Use three evenly spaced wire ties to bundle the wiring harness going from the MP-B Mother board to the power supply connector plugged onto the power supply board. - Having no boards plugged onto the MP-B Mother board again apply AC power to the unit.
-This time measure the power supply voltages right at the male connector pin row along the front edge of the MP-B Mother board.
+- () Orient the MP-B Mother board's power connector so it aligns with J1 on the power supply board and press it on.
+Make sure the plug-on connector seats firmly against its mate on the power supply board. - () Take the two as yet unattached wires with the lug connectors on the end and attach each to one of the terminals on the RESET switch.
+It does not matter which wire connects to which terminal on the RESET switch S1 but YOU MUST NEVER GET ANY OF THESE WIRES INTER-CHANGED WITH THOSE GOING TO THE "POWER" SWITCH S2. - () Use an extra wire tie supplied with the MP-P power supply kit to secure the two wires going to the RESET switch, S1. - () Use three evenly spaced wire ties to bundle the wiring harness going from the MP-B Mother Board to the power supply connector plugged onto the power supply board. - () Having no boards plugged onto the MP-B Mother Board again apply AC power to the unit.
+This time measure the power supply voltages right at the male connector pin row along the front edge of the MP-B Mother Board.
 The functions of the various pins are labeled right on the PC board just behind the first connector pin row.
-Using one of the GND pins as a reference, the +7 VDC UNR buss should read from 7.5 to 9.5 VDC, the +12 buss should read from 12 to 15 VDC and the -12 buss should read from -12 to -15 VDC.
+Using one of the GND pins as a reference, the +7 VDC UNR bus should read from 7.5 to 9.5 VDC, the +12 bus should read from 12 to 15 VDC and the -12 bus should read from -12 to -15 VDC.
 Do not continue thru the checkout procedure if the measurements are not right.
-There is too great a possibility of damaging some rather expensive components. - ( ) With AC power still applied, measure the power supply voltages at the interface male connector pin row along the right rear edge of the MP-B Mother board.
+There is too great a possibility of damaging some rather ex-pensive components. - () With AC power still applied, measure the power supply voltages at the interface male connector pin row along the right rear edge of the MP-B Mother Board.
 The functions of the various pins are labeled right on the PC board just to the left of the edge connector strip.
-Using one of the GND pins as a reference, the +8 UNR buss (same as 7 -8 VDC UNR buss) should read from 7.5 to 9.5 VDC, the +12 buss should read from 12 to 15 VDC and the -12 buss should read from -12 to -15 VDC.

-- () Using one of the GND pins as a reference, check the voltage of the far right pin (as viewed from the front of the chassis) of the mother board's voltage regulator, IC2.
-The reading should be +5 VDC ±5%.
-If not, something is wrong. - ( ) Remove AC power and give the large power supply capacitor about ten seconds to discharge down.
-There is no need to use the 100 ohm 1/2 watt "bleeder" resistor since the current drawn by the mother board components is sufficient to discharge the capacitor.

-NOTE: Whenever installing or removing any of the system's plug-on boards, be sure the system is turned OFF and has been so for at least ten seconds.
+Using one of the GND pins as a reference, the +8 UNR bus (same as 7 8 VDC UNR bus) should read from 7.5 to 9.5 VDC, the +12 bus should read from 12 to 15 VDC and the -12 bus should read from -12 to -15 VDC. - Using one of the GND pins as a reference, check the voltage on the far right pin (as viewed from the front of the chassis) of the mother board's voltage regulator, IC2.
+The reading should be +5 VDC ± 5%.
+If not something is wrong. - () Remove AC power and give the large power supply capacitor about ten seconds to discharge down.
+There is no need to use the 100 Ω 1⁄2 watt "bleeder" resistor since the current drawn by the mother board components is sufficient to discharge the capacitor. - () NOTE: Whenever installing or removing any of the system's plug-on boards, be sure the system is turned OFF and has been so for at least ten seconds.
 It is also a good idea to unplug the AC wall plug for added safety.
-Avoid touching the conductors on the various plug-on boards to reduce the possibility of static electricity damage to the various MOS semiconductors.
+Avoid touching the conductors on the various plug-on boards to re-duce the possibility of static electricity damage to the various MOS semiconductors. - () Set the address select programming switch S1 on the MP-A2 board as follows: